nvdaes/emoticons/readme.md

 In Emoticons settings panel you can choose whether or not speech-dictionary should automatically activate when  NVDA switches to the   profile you are currently editing.
 By default it is disabled in normal configuration of NVDA and in all your new profiles.

+Moreover, it's possible to determine if the add-on emojis should be spoken.
+This could be useful to preserve symbols speaking if emojis are included in NVDA's configuration.

 If you may wish to keep clean your configuration folders, in this dialog it is also possible to choose if dictionaries not used (associated with non existing profiles) will be removed from the add-on when it is unloaded.

 ## Key Commands: ##